jonlpersson/ed-latimore/site/_posts/2020-11-15-8-reasons-to-push-through-the-pain.md

 Not all pain is the same.
 The type of pain you experience determines the best response.

 Pain is the way you know that you’re being strained past your comfort zone.
-It's a sign that you have moved beyond the borders that you're used to.
+It’s a sign that you have moved beyond the borders that you’re used to.
 This pain is a sign that you’re in the “Goldilocks Zone” of growth–not so easy that you’re bored but not so difficult that it’s truly impossible.

 We know that most people live in a space where life is too easy, but what happens when you go too far and enter the realm of things that are impossible for you?

 If you pull or tear a muscle, you went too far out of your comfort zone.
 But if you just have sore muscles after working out, then you went just far enough.
 In both of the scenarios, you experience pain.
 The difference is that in the first situation, you went beyond your limits and what is possible for you.

 Even if you experience injury, you learn where your limits are and how to better ride that line of maximum performance.
-You don't learn and you go grow without pain.
+You don’t learn and you go grow without pain.
 You just remain the same.

 ## 6) Emotional pain follows the same rules

 Your personal life is no different.

 If you try to make new friends, you can come off as too aggressive or self-centered which leads to rejection.
-You might feel awkward while you're talking to new people and like you're making a bit of a fool yourself.
+You might feel awkward while you’re talking to new people and like you’re making a bit of a fool yourself.
 Some people will want nothing to do with you but others will still want to hang out.
 Or you can let your social anxiety win and you never meet a new person again.

-In the first scenario, you push too hard and you still don't have any new friends.
-However, you made a push and now you know there's a line you can dial it back to.
+In the first scenario, you push too hard and you still don’t have any new friends.
+However, you made a push and now you know there’s a line you can dial it back to.
 In the second scenario, you endure the unpleasantness of social awkwardness, but you experience the reward of making a new friend.

 Only in the last scenario, where you gave into fear and embraced comfort, that nothing happens.
 There is no growth, change, or learning.

-> "No pain, no gain"
+> “No pain, no gain”
 >
 > \-Unknown